LOADING ...

 was a

-It's amazing how immediately conjured up memories
+It's how they immediately conjured up memories

 Who played on the sessions, who was just hanging around the